vytasrgl/ChatScript/wiki/ChatScript-Fact-Manual.md

 `FACTTRANSIENT` – the fact will disappear at the end of this volley

 `FACTDUPLICATE` – allow this fact to be a duplicate of an existing fact – this is particularly important if you go around deleting facts that might be referred to by other facts.
 Those other facts will also get deleted.
-So if you want complete isolation from facts that look the same in some subfact but shouldn't be shared, you'll want that subfact declared `FACTDUPLICATE`
+So if you want complete isolation from facts that look the same in some subfact but shouldn't be shared, you'll want that subfact declared `FACTDUPLICATE`.

 ## Accessing Facts